InfernalJax/InfernalJax.github.io/README.md

 ### Research Methodology

-#### Our Systematic Literature Review
+#### Systematic Literature Review

-In preperation for designing our first prototype of the app, our team conducted a brief literature review to try learn about what other reseachers have tested and what worked or didn't work.
+In preperation for designing our first prototype of the app, our team conducted a brief literature review to try learn about what other reseachers have found are most important when designing solutions that encourage healthy eating.

 We reviewed 8 papers in total on the subject of promoting healthy eating via some ICT implementation or with specific constrains, such as a budget.